Walmart is letting workers get paid whenever they want

 "We're investing to give our people financial tools that help provide more stability in their lives, which we believe will empower them to be all they can be when they are at work serving our customers," said Jacqui Canney, Walmart's chief "people" officer, in a prepared statement.

 Walmart (WMT) is footing the bill for the app, including the "Instapay" feature, which workers can use up to eight times for free -- an allotment that rolls over annually if it is unused.
-After that, employees pay $3 a pay period to access earned wages, according to PayActiv founder and CEO Safwan Shah.
+After that, employees can pay $3 a pay period for access to Even Plus, a premium version of the app that offers additional financial services.
+That $3 also covers transaction fees.

 According to Shah, the fees pay for the cost of transferring money on demand, which is more expensive than lump sum paychecks every two weeks.